This document outlines resources for instructors on how to get started with the Canvas-Zoom integration at UW-Madison.

 Zoom is an enterprise cloud platform for video, voice, online meetings, screen sharing, chat, and webinars.
 This enterprise web conferencing and distance learning application runs across mobile devices, desktops, telephones, and room systems.
 This document focuses on Zoom and its integration with the Canvas Learning Management System.
 For information on how to access Zoom outside of Canvas, see UW-Madison Zoom - Getting started

-Adding Zoom to the navbar allows instructors to create Zoom sessions specifically for that course.
 The Canvas-Zoom integration allows Zoom to recognize the participants and loosely maps their roles in Canvas to the Zoom session (Instructor = Moderator, Student = Participant).
 Any recordings made using a Zoom Room associated with your Canvas Course will also show up in the integration for instructors and students.

 Note: Students can also create Zoom sessions associated with the Course.
 All Sessions created using the Zoom-Canvas integration automatically auto-populate all instructors in the course as co-hosts.